 Check the person’s credit score who you wish to add to the mortgage.
 A bad credit score on behalf of the other person could actually raise your rate.
-Advise your friend to grab their free credit report from annualcreditreport.com and scour the history information for any glaring credit weaknesses.
+Advise your friend to grab their free credit report from AnnualCreditReport.com and scour the history information for any glaring credit weaknesses.
 If the person has already used their free report for the year, have them use their credit or debit card to pay a small fee and secure a report from one of the three credit agency websites online.

 Ask what documents will be needed and collect all the necessary papers.
 Most loans require you to prove income, assets and debt, so begin collecting both your own and the new applicant’s pay stubs, tax returns, bank and brokerage statements and loan information.
 Because the bank will probably want all of this information physically, make copies of all these documents.

-Apply for the loan.
+After your mortgage application is approved, schedule your closing.
 At the loan closing, make sure that all the details of the loan are on the contract exactly as they were explained to you earlier in the process.
 Check the fees, points, length of loan and payment to verify that everything is as you’d previously discussed.
 Sign the loan with the new loan applicant.

-- How to Switch My Mortgage
+- How to Change Names on a Mortgage

 - How to Get a Mortgage With a Co-Signer